Topological phases of the dimerized Hofstadter butterfly: Phases at other fractional fillings

 Figure~\ref{fig:Topology}b zooms in the lower left region of the butterfly at $(\delta_x,\delta_y)=(0.6,0.6)$, and illustrates the bulk energy gaps and in-gap boundary states at $\frac{1}{4}$ filling, $\frac{1}{8}$ filling, and at other fractional fillings.
 For fillings below $\frac{1}{4}$, we find that the insulators are in integer quantum Hall phases with nonzero Chern numbers.
 For example, we numerically obtain a Chern number of $C=1$ at $\frac{1}{8}$ filling for a flux of $\frac{\pi}{4}$, and $C=-1$ at $\frac{1}{20}$ filling for a flux of $\frac{2\pi}{5}$.
 With open boundaries, chiral edge states traverse the bulk energy gaps, as evidenced in Fig.~\ref{fig:Topology}b by the fact that bulk energy gaps are filled with (red) edge states.

 These Chern insulator phases are incompatible with a Wannier representation, which is consistent with the fact that at any filling below $\frac{1}{4}$, there is less than one electron per EUC.
 Although the magnetic field generally enlarges the EUC to a MUC (see~\ref{GaugeSymmetry}), all EUCs are threaded by the same magnetic flux.
 Therefore, they are \emph{physically} equivalent.
 As such, it is inconceivable that electrons would distribute inequivalently among the EUCs since our problem here is for non-interaction electrons.
-Thus, we expect the system to be in either a metallic phase or a Chern insulator phase due to the absence of a localized Wannier representation and the time-reversal breaking.
-Our numerical calculations support this perspective.
+Indeed, as shown in \ref{Sec:Proof}, by combining the Diophantine equation and the streda's formula, we can prove that the system is in either a metallic phase or a Chern insulator phase with non-zero Chern number for the filling smaller than $1/4$.